nasavbailey/DI-flux-ratio-plot/README.md

 ### Plot options

-Available modes for the Nancy Grace Roman Space Telescope:
+Available modes for the Coronaraph Instrument aboard the Nancy Grace Roman Space Telescope:

 * imaging requirement (PLRA L1 TTTR5)

+* imaging & spectroscopy for two perfomance scenarios: optimistic and conservative

+  - Optimistic: predictions with most model uncertainty factors set to 1

-* imaging & spectroscopy perfomance predictions with or without model uncertainty factors
+  - Conservative: predictions with model uncertainty factors set to their current best estimates from the Coronagraph Instrument team

 * Obsolete requirements (Phase B) are available for reference only

 Available instruments: